Skip to main content

 “Brainstorming ideas collaboratively and mocking up ideas quickly" are the keys to success as a graphic designer, said Maldonado, “while presenting those ideas both verbally and visually is critical.”

 In other words, graphic designers have many more skills in their toolbox than making sure that images look visually appealing in ads and on websites.
-In fact, to be successful in this field, graphic designers must be “exceptional problem solvers,” with the ability to “determine effective ways to apply principles of design that communicate the client’s message in an interesting and memorable way,” Maldonado said.
+To do well in this field, Maldonado notes the importance of exceptional problem-solving skills coupled with the ability to effectively apply principles of design that communicate clients' messaging in an interesting and memorable ways.

 What is the Future Like for Graphic Design?